beeware/cpython-apple-source-deps/README.rst

 into a tarball for distribution in "installed" form - that is, the contents of the ``include`` and ``lib`` folders are included.

-The binaries support arm64 for iOS and appleTV devices, and arm64_32 for watchOS.
-They also supports device simulators on both x86_64 and M1 hardware.
+The binaries support arm64 for iOS, appleTV, and visionOS devices, and arm64_32 for watchOS.
+They also supports device simulators on both x86_64 and M1 hardware, except for visionOS on x86_64 which is officially unsupported by Apple.
 This should enable the code to run on:

 * iOS 13.0 or later, on: